Umang2812/voice-assistant/README.md

 # voice-assistant
 I have made a voice assistant with the help of python.
-The assistant takes command as an voice input. the assistat has following feateaures:-
+The assistant takes command as an voice input. the assistat has following features:-
 1. Login and registeration of user.
 2. jokes
 3. sending and receiving email through voice only